Closest In-N-Out Burger on the Las Vegas Strip: Linq Location Hours & Map

 The nearest strip hotels to the restaurant are the New York New York and the Excalibur.

 It would take a normal, healthy person between about 15 to 20 minutes to walk the estimated .9 mile walking distance.

 For those of you inputting it into a GPS, the full address is:

 The hours for this location are as follows:

 Sunday – Thursday: 10:30 AM to 1 AM

 Friday and Saturday: 10:30 AM to 1:30 AM

 Closest In-N-Out Burger to the North end of the Strip

-The 2900 W. Sahara Avenue restaurant is a 1.6 mile drive from the Stratosphere Hotel and Casino, and a 1.8 mile drive from Circus Circus Hotel and Casino.
-It’s also the closest In and Out Burger to old downtown Las Vegas (Freemont Street), at just over 4 miles away.
+The 2900 W. Sahara Avenue restaurant is a 1.6 mile drive from the Stratosphere Hotel and Casino, and a 1.8 mile drive from the Circus Circus Hotel and Casino.
+It’s also the closest In-N-Out Burger to old downtown Las Vegas (Fremont Street), at just over 4 miles away.

 The only other In and Out close to the Las Vegas strip is the one at 4705 S. Maryland Parkway.
 This restaurant is well to the east of the strip, and borders the campus of the University of Las Vegas Nevada.
-It’s a two mile drive from the Hard Rock Hotel and Casino, but less than a mile away if you wanted to walk, and take a pleasant short cut by walking through the UNLV campus.
+It’s a two mile drive from the Virgin Las Vegas Hotel and Casino, but less than a mile away if you wanted to walk, and take a pleasant short cut by walking through the UNLV campus.